 Tribal Leadership Support

-Promote the education and facilitation of best practices of homeownership, such as updating mortgage agreements and creating a resource guide or "how-to" kit for tribes by region.
+Promote the education and facilitation of best practices of homeownership, such as enacting tribal mortgage codes, establishing tribal leasing programs, and creating a resource guide or "how-to" kit for tribes.

 Data and Research

-Meet the data analysis needs of the Steering Committee and other Working Groups and to develop an evidence-based case for homeownership as an economic development strategy.
+Assess mortgage lending trends in Indian Country and develop an evidence-based case for homeownership as an economic development strategy.